 Often you will find advertisements for travel packages to major sporting events, like the Super Bowl, the Daytona 500 or the World Series.
 Many of these offers are legitimate, but there have been instances in the past where consumers have been scammed by unscrupulous vendors who never had tickets to the event.

 Every year, reports are heard from sports fans whose travel plans were ruined by a questionable offer that was too good to be true.
-A good travel agent knows which questions to ask and what to look for in a legitimate sports travel package.
+A good travel advisor knows which questions to ask and what to look for in a legitimate sports travel package.
 Many people aren't aware, for instance, that under the U.S. government's Truth in Ticketing rules, a tour operator advertising a Super Bowl travel package that includes a flight and game tickets must have the game tickets in hand or have a written contract for the tickets before they can advertise.

 Before you buy a sports travel package, be sure to carefully read the tour brochure and any other solicitation material and pay by credit card, when possible, so you can be protected under federal fair credit practice laws.

-AGENT CREDENTIALS FROM 'CARD MILLS'
+ADVISOR CREDENTIALS FROM 'CARD MILLS'

-Beware of offers from companies that sell questionable travel agent credentials.
+Beware of offers from companies that sell questionable travel advisor/travel agent credentials.
 Consumers may be led to believe that such cards allow them to travel at free or reduced rates.

 Organizations making these offers are known throughout the travel industry as "card mills" because they routinely offer credentials by the thousands in the form of an identification card that is sold for a significant fee.
 In turn, these cards would presumably be accepted by every segment of the travel industry.
 Many suppliers of travel, however, do not accept them.